Public-Health-Scotland/R-Resources/posit_workbench_login_guidance.md

 # Guidance to log in and start a session on Posit Workbench

-Original Author: Ciara Gribben

-Last Updated: December 2022

 ## Logging in to Posit Workbench
-1. Ensure you are connected to the VPN.
+1. Ensure you are connected to the VPN (or connected to the internal network if you're on-site).

-2. Open a web browser (preferably Microsoft Edge).
+2. Open a web browser.

 3. Navigate to Posit Workbench at: https://pwb.publichealthscotland.org/